maximevdesaintjean/FIJJJAL/pid/README.md

 ### Regulator PI
 The PI regulator use the proportional and integrator actions. </br> The integrator action use the futur error.
 Like we can not predict the futur, we sum all of the previous errors and divided it by the error's number, we take the mean. </br>
-We have `action = Kp * error + Ki * sumOfError` where Ki is egale to the integrator factor.
+We have `action = Kp * error + Ki * sumOfError` where Ki is egale to the integrator factor. </br>
+Add a integrator action allows to cancel the static error, if we have not a integrator in the system, it's important to add it with the regulator.

 ### Regulator PD
 Now we can see of the futur and the present, we need to see in the past, the derivator action does that. </br>
-The output action is calculated like that : `Kp * error + Kd * previousError` where Kd is the derivator factor.
+The output action is calculated like that : `Kp * error + Kd * previousError` where Kd is the derivator factor. </br>
+The derivator action allows to increase the system's dynamic.
+Be careful, to add too much action, can destabilize the system.

 ### Regulator PID

 ## ESC mapping